Renee M. Johnson

 Renee M. Johnson is an American scientist specializing in the mental health of adolescents and young adults.
 She researches substance abuse, substance use epidemiology, and violence in marginalized youth including persons of color, LGBTQ, and immigrants.
 Johnson is an associate professor in the Johns Hopkins Bloomberg School of Public Health.

 Education

 Renee M. Johnson completed a B.A. at Spelman College in 1996.
 She earned a M.P.H.
 (1998) and a Ph.D.
 (2004) in the department of health behavior and health education at the UNC Gillings School of Global Public Health.
 Her dissertation was titled, Psychosocial Factors Associated with Women's Behavioral Intentions to Store Firearms Safely: An Application of the Theory of Planned Behavior.
 Johnson's doctoral advisor was Carol W. Runyan.

 Johnson was also a Yerby Fellow at the Harvard T.H.
-Chan School of Public Health from 2004-2006.
+Chan School of Public Health from 2004 to 2006.

 Career

 Johnson was an assistant professor at the Boston University School of Public Health from 2009 to 2013.
 She was also a visiting scientist at the Harvard Injury Control Research Center (2009-2014) and an investigator at the Harvard Youth Violence Prevention Center.
 Johnson is currently an associate professor in the department of mental health with a joint appointment in epidemiology at the Johns Hopkins Bloomberg School of Public Health, and a visiting scholar at the Colorado School of Public Health.

 Johnson researches adolescent health and substance abuse and violence in marginalized groups including persons of color, LGBT youth, and immigrants.